pzeidman/BayespRF/README.md

 # BayespRF
 The BayespRF Toolbox is a framework for specifying and comparing models of population receptive fields (pRFs).
-It is built in Matlab and depends upon [SPM](http://www.fil.ion.ucl.ac.uk/spm/).
+Models are probabilistic and are estimated using the variational Bayes algorithm.
+The toolbox is built in Matlab and depends upon [SPM](http://www.fil.ion.ucl.ac.uk/spm/).

+Advantages:

+- Neural and neuro-vascular / BOLD parameters are estimated on a per-voxel (or region of interest) basis
+- Models for any stimulus dimensionality and with any number of parameters can be estimated
+- The uncertainty (variance) of parameters is estimated as well as the covariance among parameters
+- Models expressing competing hypotheses can be compared based on their evidence (using the free energy approximation).

+Disadvantages:

+- Model estimation is relatively expensive (~100 seconds per voxel per CPU core)
+- Cortical surface projection is not yet implemented

 ## Installing
 1. Copy the 'toolbox' folder to a location on your computer of your choice.
 2. Add the 'toolbox' folder to your Matlab path with subfolders.

 ## Running the example dataset
 A good way to get started is to try fitting a pRF model using an example dataset.
-The toolbox includes a folder called **example_3T** which contains the necessary scripts to automatically download and analyse the example dataset supplied with the [SamSrf](https://figshare.com/articles/SamSrf_toolbox_for_pRF_mapping/1344765) toolbox.
+The toolbox includes a folder called **example_3T** which contains the necessary scripts to automatically download and analyse the example dataset.
+The dataset is a single subject scanned with 3T fMRI, kindly shared online by the [SamSrf](https://figshare.com/articles/SamSrf_toolbox_for_pRF_mapping/1344765) toolbox.

 **Part 1: Downloading the data, extracting timeseries**